subzeroid/instagrapi/docs/usage-guide/interactions.md

 | load\_settings(path: Path)     | dict    | Load session settings from file
 | dump\_settings(path: Path)     | bool    | Serialize and save session settings to file

-In order for Instagram [to trust you more](https://github.com/subzeroid/instagrapi/discussions/220), you must always login from one device and one IP (or from a subnet):
+In order for Instagram [to trust you more](https://github.com/subzeroid/instagrapi/discussions/220), use one stable device profile and one stable IP (or subnet) per account whenever possible:

 ```python
 cl = Client()